-72% of OU research submitted was assessed as world leading or internationally excellent (Research Excellence Framework 2014).
+76% of OU research submitted was assessed as world leading or internationally excellent, as was 82% of OU's research impact.
+(Research Excellence Framework, 2021).

 For the latest figures, please visit OU Strategy and Policies. open.ac.uk/about/main/strategy-and-policies/facts-and-figures